DMINATOR/risk-based-programming/README.md

 - Web APIs - so many things go wrong (timeouts, throttling, delays, unexpected changes, HTML vs JSON response, corruption, auth failures, etc)
 - Multithreading code - very difficult to get it right and test
 - IO operations: write/append/delete - high risk, something can go wrong (and many times it did!)
+- Security: authentication/authorization/etc - Very hard to get right, and with a significant risk
 - Combination of those is a bliss point

 ## Risk classification